HybridShivam/gulp-brotli-compression/README.md

 # gulp-brotli-compression
 Google's Brotli is better at compression than the standard gZIP as the content-encoding for HTTP requests.

-This script allows you to batch compress `css, js, svg, csv, json` files beforehand to facilitate super-fast static content delivery (With some web server tweaks).
+This script allows you to batch compress `css, js, svg, csv, json etc.` files beforehand to facilitate super-fast static content delivery (With some web server tweaks).

 # Introduction
 **What is Brotli?**